HALtheWise/test_aircam/README.md

 This review adds some content to README

-In another review, I added mre content
+In another review, I added more content